RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `73` - `BUTTERFLYBULLET_NUM_OVER`

-Check if the butterflies on the map is over a certain threshold.
+Effective if the butterflies on the map is over a certain threshold.

 `Val 1 = 6` means that the condition holds if the butterfly count is > 6.